Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress29/05/2023

-Japan has said it is ready to intercept any North Korean missile that falls on its territory, after Pyongyang announced plans to launch a satellite.
+Japan has said it is ready to intercept any North Korean missile that falls into its territory, after Pyongyang announced plans to launch a satellite.

-Japan's Defense Ministry announced today that Defense Minister Yasukazu Hamada has ordered the country to be ready to intercept any missile launched by North Korea if it is confirmed that it will fall on Japanese territory.
+Japan's Defense Ministry announced today that Defense Minister Yasukazu Hamada has ordered readiness to intercept any missile launched by North Korea, if it is confirmed that it will fall on Japanese territory.
 Preparations include deploying Patriot PAC-3 air defense missiles and Aegis destroyers equipped with SM-3 interceptor missiles.

 The statement came after a Japanese coast guard official said North Korea had notified Japan of its plan to launch a satellite using a rocket between May 31 and June 11.